open-telemetry/opentelemetry-specification/specification/api-tracing.md

 The OpenTelemetry library achieves in-process context propagation of `Span`s by way of the [Context](./context.md).

+An `active Span` referes to a Span that is set to an [Attached Context](./context.md#attach-context).
+This applies only to languages using `Context` implicitly.

 Tracing API is responsible to provide functionality to track the currently active Span, and exposes functionality to activate new Spans.
 The API MAY provide default Propagators which support transferring span context across process boundaries.

-The API MUST provide methods to (depending on the language, global functions or util class e.g. `TracingContextUtils`):
+The API MUST provide methods (or, depending on the language, global functions or util class e.g. `TracingContextUtils`) to:

 * Get the currently active Span
+* Get/Set a Span from/to a Context
 * Make a given Span as active

 The API MUST internally leverage the Context in order to get and set the current